Wax vitrines by the artist and main character of Casting Shadows, Sally Kettlestone. A novel by Patricia Mullin.

 2017 Writers Centre Norwich - Short Story Course - Prose Progression - Creative Writing Tutor

 2016 The Bridport Prize.
-Shortlisted by the judge, the author Tessa Hadley
+'Lick' shortlisted.
+Judge Tessa Hadley

 2016 Sainsbury Centre for the Visual Arts - short story course - Fictional Narratives.
 Inspired by the Robert and Lisa Sainsbury collection.
-UEA Associate Lecturer.
+UEA Associate Tutor.

 2016 Words and Women competition winner for Folding - anthology published March 7th Unthank Press

-2015 Words and Women competition winner for The Siren - anthology published March 8th Unthank Press
+2015 Words and Women competition winner for The Siren - anthology pub March 8th Unthank Press

 2014 Arts Council Award of a grant for Casting Shadows a novel

-2014 The Yeovil Literary Prize.
-Commended for my novel Casting Shadows.
+2014 The Yeovil International Literary Prize.
+Commended for Casting Shadows.
+Judge: Elizabeth Buchan

 2014 Words and Women competition winner for The Sitting - anthology pub March 8th Unthank Press